mjkaul/Learning_AI/simpleLLM.md

 ## Learning Path

-This learning path is from [Sebastian Raschka](https://www.linkedin.com/posts/sebastianraschka_a-suggestion-for-an-effective-11-step-llm-activity-7195778889384693762-2TB_).
+I borrowed this learning path is from [Sebastian Raschka](https://www.linkedin.com/posts/sebastianraschka_a-suggestion-for-an-effective-11-step-llm-activity-7195778889384693762-2TB_).
 I've been working through his book [*Building a Large Language Model (from Scratch)*](https://www.manning.com/books/build-a-large-language-model-from-scratch).
-It's excellent, but perhaps quite advanced if you're new to these ideas.
+It's excellent—though perhaps quite advanced if you're new to these ideas.
 When he refers to chapters, he's talking about the chapters in this book.

+Let me emphasize, though: you don't need to be an expert coder to use Raschka's book.
+You can follow along in a Jupyter notebook—just follow the instructions in the book.
+Dig in—you'll be glad you started.

 A suggestion for an effective 11-step LLM summer study plan: